 Until we know more about the new controllers, it’s hard to say if they are better or worse for sure.

 Other factors are either listed in the Oculus Quest 2 vs Rift S comparison at the top of the page or do not effect your gameplay and usage of the device.
 If you disagree, make sure to comment below and let us know!

 During the Facebook Connect keynote speed, Oculus made little mention of the Rift S headset.
 None of its hardware or software focus mentioned the device and all.
 Shortly after the event, Facebook announced that it would be discontinuing the Oculus Rift S in 2021.

 When this happens, the only Oculus headset will be the Quest 2.
 So there is no doubt between the Quest 2 vs Rift S, which has Facebook’s attention.

 Because of Oculus Link, the Rift store and selection of games should continue indefinitely.
 In fact, the updated specs should mean that the quality of games on the two platforms should converge in the future.
 That reason is why the Rift S is being phased out.

 The Quest 2 has a better display and refresh rate, which should make games look smoother and higher quality.
+The introduction of 120 Hz refresh rate in the v28 software update should really be noticeable over the Rift S’ outdated 80 Hz.
 Its hardware IPD adjustment should be an improvement for those who currently have Rift headsets.
 As well, it’s own Android game ecosystem and SideQuest are extra perks for finding new VR games to play.
 If you don’t mind the default head strap, the Quest 2 is also cheaper.

 The Rift S has a better strap designed with comfort in mind.
 For a cheaper overall price, you get the halo band and full DisplayPort connectivity to your computer.
 These perks are negated through the purchase of a few official Oculus accessories for the Quest 2.